blab/blotter/team/_posts/2020-01-13-marlin-figgins.md

 website: https://marlinfiggins.github.io
 ---

-I'm a research assistant in the Bedford lab.
-I am primarily interested in infectious disease ecology and in particular, how various spatial structure and heterogeneities affect disease transmission.
-I am very excited to continue exploring these interests in the Bedford lab, focusing on the role of spatial elements in influenza dynamics and forecasting.
+I am currently a second year Applied Mathematics PhD student in the Bedford lab.
+My research is focused on developing methods to forecast the transmission and evolution of viruses by analyzing multiple data sources at various scales jointly.
+In particular, I am interested in how transmission, immune, and evolutionary dynamics occur simultaneously and how we can leverage the connections between these scales to better analyze outbreaks.